yoyotv/Face-identification-implementation/README.md

 * Open evaluate.cpp and modify the variable "feature_dim" and variable "model" at line 14,15, respectively.

+* The name of variable "model" in evaluate.cpp refer to the folder name in folder database, if the dimension has changed because of the caffemodel, the database will also be changed.
+How to add new data into database or generate database will be mentioned in "Add new data into database"

 ## Add new data into database

 1.